-I am asked time and again why I decided to start the Women in Leadership Nexus, an organization that empowers women to recognize that it’s not title or hierarchy that define a leader; rather it’s a mindset to actively and intentionally choose to lead.
+I am asked time and again why I decided to start the Women in Leadership Nexus, a professional leadership association that empowers women to recognize that they can reach an amplified level of leadership, fueled to be the agents of change and co-creators of a different leadership paradigm.

 I wish I could say the idea sprung from some cinematic moment, ala Sara Blakely deciding to cut the feet out of her pantyhose because she needed an undergarment suitable to wear under white pants.
 Enter Spanx.